-Consequence Rating Descriptions Minor No fatalities.
-Near misses or minor injuries with first aid treatment possibly required.
-No persons are displaced.
-Little or no personal support (physical, mental, emotional) required.
-Inconsequential or no damage to an asset, with little or no specific recovery efforts required beyond the immediate clean-up.
-Inconsequential or no disruption to community. • Inconsequential short-term failure of infrastructure or service delivery.
+Consequence Rating Descriptions Minor • No fatalities. • Near misses or minor injuries with first aid treatment possibly required. • No persons are displaced. • Little or no personal support (physical, mental, emotional) required. • Inconsequential or no damage to an asset, with little or no specific recovery efforts required beyond the immediate clean-up. • Inconsequential or no disruption to community. • Inconsequential short-term failure of infrastructure or service delivery.
 (Repairs occur within 1 week, service outages last less than 24 hours.) • Inconsequential or no financial loss.
 Government sector losses managed within standard financial provisions.
 Inconsequential business disruptions.
 Moderate • Isolated cases of serious injuries, but no fatalities.
-Some hospitalisation required, managed within normal operating capacity of health services. • Isolated cases of displaced persons who return within 24 hours.
-Personal support satisfied through local arrangements. • Localised damage to assets that is rectified by routine arrangements. • Community functioning as normal with some inconvenience. • Isolated cases of short to mid-term failure of infrastructure and disruption to service delivery.
+Some hospitalisation required, managed within normal operating capacity of health services. • Isolated cases of displaced persons who return within 24 hours. • Personal support satisfied through local arrangements. • Localised damage to assets that is rectified by routine arrangements. • Community functioning as normal with some inconvenience. • $\label{thm:continuous} Isolated\ cases\ of\ short\ to\ mid-term\ failure\ of\ infrastructure\ and\ disruption\ to$ service delivery.
 (Repairs occur within 1 week to 2 months, service outages last less than 1 week.) • Local economy impacted with additional financial support required to recover.
 Government sector losses require activation of reserves to cover loss.
-Disruptions to businesses lead to isolated cases of loss of employment or business failure.
-Isolated cases of damage to environmental or cultural assets, one-off recovery efforts required, but with no long term effects to asset.
-Major Isolated cases of fatalities.
-Multiple cases of serious injuries.
-Significant hospitalisation required, leading to health services being overstretched.
-Large number of persons displaced (more than 24 hours duration).
+Disruptions to businesses lead to isolated cases of loss of employment or business failure. • Isolated cases of damage to environmental or cultural assets, one-off recovery efforts required, but with no long term effects to asset.
+Major • Isolated cases of fatalities. • Multiple cases of serious injuries.
+Significant hospitalisation required, leading to health services being overstretched. • Large number of persons displaced (more than 24 hours duration).

 Consequence Rating Descriptions • Significant resources required for personal support. • Significant damage to assets, with ongoing recovery efforts and external resources required. • Community only partially functioning.
 Widespread inconvenience, with some services unavailable. • Mid to long-term failure of significant infrastructure and service delivery affecting large parts of the community.
 Initial external support required.
-(Repairs occur within 2 to 6 months, service outages last less than a month.) • The second of th significant financial assistance required.
-Significant disruptions across industry sectors leading to multiple business failures or loss of employment. • -89- rehabilitation or recovery efforts. • , ·····g······g·····g·····g·····g·····g···· population to loss of all of the species within the BRM Plan area (for a species Colored control which occupies a greater range than just the BRM Plan area).
-Catastrophic • services being unable to cope.
-Extensive displacement of persons for extended duration. efforts and extensive external resources. all parts of the community.
+(Repairs occur within 2 to 6 months, service outages last less than a month.) • Local or regional economy impacted for a significant period of time with significant financial assistance required.
+Significant disruptions across industry sectors leading to multiple business failures or loss of employment. • Significant damage to environmental or cultural assets that require major • rehabilitation or recovery efforts. • Localised extinction of native species.
+This may range from loss of a single population to loss of all of the species within the BRM Plan area (for a species which occupies a greater range than just the BRM Plan area).
+Catastrophic • Multiple cases of fatalities. • Extensive number of severe injuries. • Extended and large number requiring hospitalisation, leading to health services being unable to cope. • Extensive displacement of persons for extended duration. • Extensive resources required for personal support. • Extensive damage to assets that will require significant ongoing recovery efforts and extensive external resources. • Community unable to function without significant support. • Long-term failure of significant infrastructure and service delivery affecting all parts of the community.
 Ongoing external support required.
-(Repairs will take longer than 6 months, service outages last more than 1 month.)
-Regional or State economy impacted for an extended period of time with significant financial assistance required.
+(Repairs will take longer than 6 months, service outages last more than 1 month.) • Regional or State economy impacted for an extended period of time with significant financial assistance required.
 Significant disruptions across industry sectors leading to widespread business failures or loss of employment. • Permanent damage to environmental or cultural assets. • Extinction of a native species in nature.
 This category is most relevant to species that are restricted to the BRM Plan area, or also occur in adjoining areas and are likely to be impacted upon by the same fire event.
 'In nature' means wild specimens and does not include flora or fauna bred or kept in captivity.